Can Complexity and Uncomputability Explain Intelligence? SuperARC: A Test for Artificial Super Intelligence Based on Recursive Compression: Supplementary Information

 where $U(p) = x $ means that the (prefix) universal Turing machine $ U $, when given program $ p $, produces the string $ x $. $|p| $ is the length of the program $ p $, so $ 2^{-|p|} $ can be interpreted as the probability assigned to that program, with shorter programs being more probable.

 Levin's distribution modifies the algorithmic probability by adding a penalty for the time taken by the program to compute the output, for example as

 where $T(p) $ is the time taken by program $ p $ to generate the string $ x $, where $ \log T(p) $ is the logarithmic penalty for the time complexity of program $ p $.
-Notice that $ m $ is a lower bound for the universally optimal semicomputable semimeasure $ \mathbf{m} $ in Section~\ref{sectionPredictionandCompression} that appears in the algorithmic coding theorem.
+Notice that $ m $ is a lower bound for the universally optimal semicomputable semimeasure $ \mathbf{m} $ in Section~\ref{sectionPredictionandCompression} that appears in the ACT.